 Ink Steel was inspired by modern pedal steel players like Daniel Lanois, Russ Pahl and BJ Cole.
-It’s great behind singer/songwriter, americana, ambient, or what Brian Eno called ‘zero-gravity country music.’
+It fits great behind singer/songwriter, americana, ambient, or what Brian Eno called ‘zero-gravity country music.’
 Play with the onboard effects or run it through your favorite plugins or pedal board.
-It’s a lot of fun.
+It's simple and a lot of fun.

 How it works: